architkiran/LegendsOfValor/README.md

   - Prints grouped hero list with stats and ANSI colors.
   - Allows the player to choose between 1 and 3 heroes.
   - Returns a fully constructed `Party`.

+#### `legends.valor`  *(only high-level summary here)*

+- **`valor.combat - ValorCombat`**
+Implements core combat mechanics for Legends of Valor encounters.
+Initializes `ValorBoard` and `GameStats`.
+- Determine valid targets within attack/cast range on the Valor board
+- Execute hero and monster combat actions (attacks and spell casts)
+- Apply damage, dodges, and spell debuffs using game rules
+- Update per-hero statistics and emit combat log output

+- **`valor.game - ValorGame`**
+Acts as the entry point for the Legends of Valor game mode.
+- Starts and runs a Valor match session
+- Handles quit and replay flow for the game mode via `askPlayAgain`
+- Delegates post-game processing to the post-game controller via `ValorPostGameController`
+- Integrates persistence(`SaveManager`) and leaderboard services (`LeaderboardService`) for end-of-game actions

+- **`valor.game - ValorIntroScreen`**
+Displays the introductory instructions and rules for Legends of Valor.

+- **`valor.game - ValorLaneSelector`**
+Collects user input to assign each of the three heroes to a Valor lane.

+- **`valor.game - ValorLaneState`**
+ Implements the interactive lane gameplay state for Legends of Valor.

+- **`valor.game - ValorMarketController`**
+Controls market interactions during Legends of Valor gameplay.

+- **`valor.game - ValorMatch`**
+Orchestrates a full Legends of Valor match from setup through repeated rounds.

+- **`valor.game - ValorMatchSetup`**
+Builds and initializes all components required to start a Legends of Valor match.

+- **`valor.game - ValorMonsterAI`**
+Determines movement decisions for monsters during Legends of Valor gameplay.

+- **`valor.game - ValorPostGameController`**
+Manages end-of-match flow for Legends of Valor after a match concludes.

+- **`valor.game - ValorSpawner`**
+Handles initial placement and spawning of heroes and monsters on the Valor board.

+- **`valor.game - ValorState`**
+Defines a common interface for Legends of Valor gameplay states.

+- **`valor.turn - ConsoleValorInput`**
+Provides console-based input handling for Legends of Valor turn actions.

+- **`valor.turn - HeroActionService`**
+Provides a unified facade for hero actions during Legends of Valor turns.

+- **`valor.turn - HeroCombatActions`**
+Encapsulates all hero combat-related actions in Legends of Valor.

+- **`valor.turn - HeroEquipmentActions`**
+Encapsulates equipment, inventory usage, and market access actions for Valor heroes.

+- **`valor.turn - HeroMovementActions`**
+Encapsulates hero movement and board-rule actions for Legends of Valor turns.

+- **`valor.turn - HeroTurnController`**
+Controls the interactive turn flow for a single hero in Legends of Valor.

+- **`valor.turn - HeroTurnMenuView`**
+Renders the hero turn menu UI for Legends of Valor in the console.

+- **`valor.turn - HeroTurnUIHelper`**
+Provides reusable console-selection prompts for Legends of Valor hero turn actions.

+- **`valor.turn - MonsterTurnController`**
+Controls the monster phase of a Legends of Valor round.

+- **`valor.turn - ValorInput`**
+Abstraction over player input for Legends of Valor to decouple game logic from direct console I/O.

+- **`valor.turn - ValorTurnManager`**
+Coordinates turn execution for a Legends of Valor round.

+- **`valor.ui - ValorCombatLogView`**
+Renders formatted combat log messages for Legends of Valor encounters.

+- **`valor.ui - ValorEndScreenRendering`**
+Renders the Legends of Valor post-game end screen and loaded-save summaries.

+- **`valor.ui - ValorRoundStatusView`**
+Displays a per-round status snapshot of the Valor board.

+- **`valor.world.terrain package`**
+Creates terain instances via `TerrainFactory` for all the terrain-enabled board cells (`terrain.BushTerrain`, `terrain.CaveTerrain`, `terrain.KoulouTerrain`)

+- **`valor.world - ValorBoard`**
+Represents the 8x8 game board for Legends of Valor.
+ * Handles board generation, lane structure, terrain placement,hero/monster positioning, movement validation, rendering,and win-condition checks.

+- **`valor.world - ValorCellType`**
+Enumerates all possible cell types (nexus, plain, inaccessible etc) on the Legends of Valor board.
+Each type defines its display symbol and basic accessibility rules.

+- **`valor.world - ValorDirection`**
+Represents the four cardinal movement directions used on the board.
+Each direction defines how it changes a unit’s row and column position.

+- **`valor.world - ValorMovement`**
+Applies movement rules for heroes and monsters on a `ValorBoard`.
+Handles standard movement, teleport placement checks, terrain enter/exit hooks, and lane-based "no bypass" constraints.

+- **`valor.world - ValorTile`**
+Represents a single cell on the board.
+A tile has a fixed cell type, optional terrain behavior, and may contain at most one Hero and one Monster.

 #### `legends.characters`  *(only high-level summary here)*